 Calculate the estimated handle time for these types of simple inquiries. if your data suite is advanced enough, you might be able to tie in the simple query types taken from wrap-up data and find out the handle time totals for each of these categories.

-Continuing the example above, let’s say that your agents spent 10 minutes on average on each of these 3000 chats (the average chat time is 12 minutes and 20 seconds according to our latest benchmark), or 30,000 minutes total (that’s 500 hours).
+Continuing the example above, let’s say that your agents spent 10 minutes on average on each of these 3000 chats (the average chat time is 11 minutes and 53 seconds according to our latest 2019 benchmark report).

 To see how much a Chatbot will save you, you have to look at what you’re currently spending.
 That starts with measuring the average hourly cost of a live chat agent.